haskell-game-programming/haskell-game-programming.github.io/SDL/SDL1/SDL » SDL1 » Input.md

 As you can see, our game loop calls `updateController`, but otherwise it is completely input-agnostic and knows nothing about SDL events.
 You could even use a completly different input mechanism and `gameLoop` would remain unchanged.
-This kind of modularity is extremely important in software, and games are no exception.
+This kind of modularity and separation of concerns is extremely important in software, and games are no exception.
+In real games, our input will most likely be configurable, which will mean that there will even be an extra layer of abstraction between the Controller and SDL.

 ## Keyboard events